Raycom Sports: Partnership with Jefferson-Pilot Communications

-In 1980, Raycom made what would prove to be its biggest splash when it teamed up with Jefferson-Pilot Communications to take over production of ACC basketball games.
+In 1980, Raycom made its biggest splash when it teamed with Jefferson-Pilot Communications for production of ACC basketball games.
 The package had begun in 1957 when Greensboro businessman C. D. Chesley piped North Carolina's run to the 1957 national title to a hastily created network of five stations across North Carolina.
 It proved popular enough that it expanded to a full-time package of basketball games the following season.
-The January 14, 1973 game between NC State @ Maryland was the first Super Bowl Sunday college basketball national telecast.
-Chelsey would again syndicate an ACC game (Maryland @ NC State) nationally on Super Bowl Sunday the following year.
-The ACC title game was often syndicated outside of the ACC region (such as New York) in these years.
+The January 14, 1973 game between NC State and Maryland was the first Super Bowl Sunday college basketball national telecast.
+Chelsey would again syndicate an ACC game (Maryland at NC State) nationally on Super Bowl Sunday the following year.
+The ACC title game was often syndicated outside of the ACC region (such as in New York) in these years.

-The commentators that Chesley used included Jim Thacker, Ray Scott, Billy Packer, and Dick Enberg (on the UCLA at Maryland contest on December 28, 1974, and Notre Dame at Maryland contest on January 4, 1975, both which were co-productions with TVS).
-In 1978, Chesley (who controlled the ACC rights at the time) wanted NBC to televise some ACC conference games as part of its national package as it had the previous few years.
+The commentators that Chesley employed included Jim Thacker, Ray Scott, Billy Packer and Dick Enberg (on the UCLA at Maryland game on December 28, 1974 and the Notre Dame at Maryland game on January 4, 1975, both which were co-productions with TVS).
+In 1978, Chesley (who controlled the ACC rights) wanted NBC to televise some ACC conference games as part of its national package as it had done the previous few years.
 However, NBC wanted to feature intersectional games.
-This offended Chesley, who proceeded to sell the rights to the ACC tournament final to ABC, which explains the absence of ACC home games on NBC's 1977–78 schedule.
+Chesley sold the rights to the ACC tournament final to ABC.

-Chesley retained the rights to ACC games until 1981, when the conference bought him out and sold the rights to Metrosports of Rockville, Maryland.
-Some ACC games were telecast by Raycom alone in 1980 through four or five television stations in North Carolina, including WCCB.
+Chesley retained the rights to ACC games until 1981, when the conference bought the remainder of the contract and sold the rights to Metrosports of Rockville, Maryland.
+Some ACC games were telecast by Raycom alone in 1980 through several television stations in North Carolina, including WCCB.